 Homework is a vehicle that helps students test their grasp of fundamentals and, more importantly, helps them recognize gaps in their learning.
 Homework isn’t just about getting all the right answers but also about identifying where a student is struggling so that they can inform their teacher and get the extra attention or help they need to bridge crucial learning gaps.

 Setting aside some time every day, preferably at the same time and place, to focus on and complete the assigned homework after classes can make focusing at home easier while ensuring that students give their homework the time and attention it deserves.

 Related Reading: Ways to Make Homework Fun for Kids

 Whether your child is doing their homework or studying in a classroom, there are a million things that could distract them and limit their ability to focus on their studies.
 Limiting distractions can go a long way in ensuring their focus.
 When your child is home, it might help ensure that the TV is switched off and their cell phone is put away so they can give their homework undivided attention.

-Related Reading: Best Classroom Management Tips & Strategies
+Related Reading: Best Classroom Management Strategies for An Orderly Class

 6. Deconstruct Complex Problems into Smaller Ones

 Whether your child is in elementary, middle, or high school, it’s not difficult to imagine a moment where they might find themselves overwhelmed by a tricky problem that makes them wonder if you’re even sitting in the right classroom.

 Complex math problems take different forms and shapes, depending on whether they deal with simple arithmetics at the elementary level, basic algebra in middle school, or advanced trigonometry in high school.